How can yoga and Pilates help treat spondylolisthesis?

 Spondylolisthesis, a common sports-related injury, occurs when one vertebra slips beneath another.
-Though this spinal condition can occur due to degenerative issues as a person ages, athletes who participate in high-impact sports are especially susceptible to developing spondylolisthesis.
-Stiffness in the hamstrings, pain in the back and buttocks, and muscle spasms are the most common symptoms associated with spondylolisthesis.
+Though spondylolisthesis can occur due to age-related degenerative issues, athletes who participate in high-impact sports are especially susceptible to developing this condition.
+Muscle spasms, stiffness in the hamstrings and pain in the back and buttocks are the most common symptoms associated with spondylolisthesis.

 Alternative treatments are available for this condition and may lead to a reduction in pain.
-Although spondylolisthesis is quite common in athletes who are known for their extreme exercise habits, ironically the use of exercise can actually help to relieve symptoms for some patients.
-Contact sports may be off limits in order to prevent further injury, but some doctors suggest that low-impact exercises are beneficial to patients with spondylolisthesis.
-These exercises include:
+Although spondylolisthesis is quite common in athletes who are known for their extreme exercise habits, the use of exercise can actually help relieve symptoms for some patients.
+Contact sports may be off-limits in order to prevent further injury, but some physicians suggest that low-impact exercises are beneficial to patients with spondylolisthesis.
+These exercises may include:

 - Yoga.
 Yoga uses different poses to stretch and strengthen the muscles in the body, especially the back.
 When done in moderation, this can be quite beneficial to some patients with spondylolisthesis.